DASH-Lab/FakeAVCeleb/README.md

-  -ng                  gpu device to use (default=0) can be 0,1,2 for multi-gpu -vr                  validation ratio on trainset -ne                  patient number of early stopping
+  -ng                  gpu device to use (default=0) can be 0,1,2 for multi-gpu -vr                  validation ratio on trainset -ne                  patient number of early stopping -en                  True or False, It would be decided whether ensemble (Only for evaluation)
 ```